AdarshBahadur/Book-Recommender-Project/README.md

 ### Format Standardization

 Uniformity in data formats played a pivotal role in enabling seamless processing across the dataset.
 Our emphasis on format standardization ensured that the data, sourced from diverse origins, spoke a consistent language.
-This facilitated a harmonious integration of information, allowing for more efficient analysis and model training.
+This facilitated a harmonious integration of information more efficiently.

 ### Feature Engineering